 to the client ID rather than the hostname because hostnames can change.
 A

 client ID is derived from the client’s cryptographic key and is

 The hostname reported by the host.

 The operating system version.
-This indicates if the host is a Windows/Linux/OSX machine and its respective version.
+This indicates if the host is a Windows/Linux/MacOS machine and its respective version.